ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/specification.md

 ## Time Dimensions
 Time dimensions should use the `proleptic Gregorian` calendar with units of `days since yyyy-mm-dd hh:mm`.
-Where possible `time_bnds` should be included as an additional coordinate variable.
+Where possible, `time_bnds` should be included as an additional coordinate variable.

 ## Metadata Attributes